CalyrexYT/Centimental-Skillset-Weapons/README.md

 MORE EXCITING UPDATES COMING SOON!

 ## Known Bugs
-- Explosion from mjolnir sometimes create ghost blocks(fixed but not confirmed)
+- Explosion from mjolnir sometimes create ghost blocks
 - Model of thrown mjolnir is buggy
 - Prison of souls removes all enchantments when upgraded
 - Black hole spawns when hit is registered, meaning you can spam hit the weapon to spawn black holes really quickly